Neomediatech/rspamd/README.md

-# Dockerized Rspamd on Alpine
+# Dockerized Rspamd on Ubuntu 18.04
-Dockerized version of rspamd, based on Alpine Linux.
+Dockerized version of rspamd, based on Ubuntu.

 ## Usage
 You can run this container with this command:
-`docker run -d --name rspamd-alpine neomediatech/rspamd-alpine`
+`docker run -d --name rspamd-alpine neomediatech/rspamd-ubuntu`

 Logs are written inside the container, in /var/log/rspamd/, and on stdout.
 You can see realtime logs running this command:
-`docker logs -f rspamd-alpine`
+`docker logs -f rspamd-ubuntu`
 `CTRL c` to stop seeing logs.

 If you want to map logs outside the container you can add: